Thursday, 26 September 2024

 • I also printed the sample writing as a hard copy as visuals.

-• I even attached the link to my planning page as a rewindable learning so the learners can refer to it whenever they wanted.
+• I even attached the link to my planning page as a rewindable learning so the learners can refer to it whenever they want.

 • Once I noticed that the learners had picked up the speed with their writing, I introduced the writing process, which is: